Tenda-M/Bake-Boutique/README.md

 </details>

 #### Deploying to Heroku
-The Recipe Haven project was deployed using [Heroku](https://www.heroku.com) and connected to an external PostgreSQL database hosted on [ElephantSQL](https://www.elephantsql.com).
+The Bake Boutique project was deployed using [Heroku](https://www.heroku.com) and connected to an external PostgreSQL database hosted on [ElephantSQL](https://www.elephantsql.com).
 Below is a step-by-step guide to the deployment process:

 ##### Steps for Deployment: